We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 11. Nightlife

-If you’re partying type, you can get an Amsterdam Nightlife Ticket for just €10 and that would give you free access to over 18 of Amsterdam’s top nightclubs!
+If you’re partying type, you can get an I Amsterdam card that would give you discounts and free entrance not just to museums, but also to some of Amsterdam’s nightclubs!
 I would also recommend being on the lookout for night events and parties.
 There is always something good going down in the city at night.
 Here are the top nightclubs I’d recommend:

 WesterUnie